 For our customers, inability to work remotely represent loss of both current and future business.

-Micro Data Center’s hyper-converged infrastructure HCI VMware storage from Support911 is the solution for perfectly simplifying your IT product specifications and service support for your total work and information sharing requirements.
+Micro Data Center’s reliable and professional network management and virtualization, robust and high performance hyper-converged infrastructure HCI VMware and hyper-V storage from Support911 is the solution for perfectly simplifying your IT product specifications and service support for your total work and information sharing requirements.

-We want to make this decision a quick and easy one for you by offering you a Micro Data Center hyper-converged infrastructure HCI VMware storage solution from Support911 at Competitive Upgrade 50% Off!
+We want to make this decision a quick and easy one for you by offering you a Micro Data Center hyper-converged infrastructure HCI VMware storage solution at Competitive Upgrade prices!
+That means, at the lowest total cost of ownership.
 Don’t delay!
-This offer expires on 25th August, 2020!
+This offer ends without notice!

 Idle Employees and Frustrated Customers?
 Micro Data Center from Support911 is the solution.

-Micro Data Center from Support911 combines the right scalable computing product specifications and service support to simplify performance hyper-converged infrastructure HCI and virtual machine VM storage, internet of things IoT and edge computing for your total work and information sharing requirements.
+Micro Data Center from Support911 combines the right scalable computing product specifications and service support to simplify network management and virtualization, performance hyper-converged infrastructure HCI and virtual machine VM storage, internet of things IoT and edge computing for your total work and information sharing requirements.

 Powerful hot-swap, stackable and expandable HCI and VM storage, performance tested, ranked and certified, form the basis for Micro Data Center’s robust scalable computing, edge computing, hyper-converged infrastructure HCI and virtual machine VM storage capabilities.